 Ooh la la!
 Those high heels, especially stilettos, are adorable!
 Chiropractic Care may even believe them adorable, but ...
 "To wear or not to wear?" ... that is the question.

-Now, let's look at the "don't wear 'em" research - erector spinae muscles get taxed which may lead to muscle overuse and lower back pain (1); lumbar lordosis is increased which may lead to lower back pain (2); cervical paraspinal muscle activity escalates especially in 45-55 year olds which leads to the recommendation to not wear stilettos as it is unsafe and may progress to chronic paraspinal muscle fatigue (3); high-heeled walking challenges the nervous system as it demands a more complicated and less predictable pattern of ankle control than barefooted walking (4).
+Now, let's look at the "don't wear 'em" research - erector spinae muscles get taxed which may lead to muscle overuse and lower back pain (1); lumbar lordosis is increased which may lead to lower back pain (2); cervical paraspinal muscle activity escalates especially in 45-55 year olds which leads to the recommendation to not wear stilettos as it is unsafe and may lead to chronic paraspinal muscle fatigue (3); high-heeled walking challenges the nervous system as it demands a more complex and less predictable pattern of ankle control than barefooted walking (4).
 Heels put your spine, lower back and neck even at risk for pain.

 So, we chiropractors typically recommend not wearing high heeled shoes or stilettos, choosing to err on the side of caution.
 Chiropractic Care does know some West Palm Beach women who love their high heels, so we just ask you to be careful.
 Wear them limitedly.
 If you have any increased back pain, drop down to a pair of lovely flats, and contact us for a chiropractic treatment to re-align your spine and relieve your neck pain and back pain.
 It's all a matter of balance...in shoes and life!